codio-content/book-converter/tests/unit/cases/html.md

 ch_arch/tables/css_cheat

 **<p style="font-size: 10px">Figure 1.1:  A few CSS constructs, including those explained in Screencast css-intro.
-The top table shows some CSS *selectors*, which identify the elements to be styled; the bottom table shows a few of the many attributes, whose names are usually self-explanatory, and example values they can be assigned.
+The top table shows some CSS selectors, which identify the elements to be styled; the bottom table shows a few of the many attributes, whose names are usually self-explanatory, and example values they can be assigned.
 Not all attributes are valid on all elements.</p>**